 Psychology Offices in Santa Rosa, CA

-Some of the approaches we will draw on include mindfulness and somatic awareness practices, Jungian and depth psychotherapy approaches including dreamwork, active imagination, shamanic journeying, sandtray, psychospiritual and transpersonal psychology and ecopsychology.
+Using a Jungian depth psychological approach, we will draw on include mindfulness and somatic awareness practices, dreamwork, active imagination, shamanic journeying, sandtray, psychospiritual and transpersonal psychology and ecopsychology.

 Identifying and Releasing Self-Limiting Beliefs and Behaviors.

 When we contact our authentic self, we find a wellspring that connects us with the most meaningful aspects of life: joy, compassion, and a deep sense of peace.
 However, we often find ourselves plagued by feelings of self-doubt and fears about our capabilities.
 The negative beliefs we hold about ourselves are distortions of our true nature, that come from fear.
 By identifying and bringing compassion and understanding to these false beliefs, we begin to clear the way for the emergence of the deeper aspects of our true nature to arise.